 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of Trustees has formally met 3 times during the year.
+The board of Trustees has formally met 4 times during the year.
+Due to the Covid-19 outbreak, Trustees also arranged one additional extraordinary meeting which was held virtually.